Omega-Who/Omegas-Labyrinth/README.md

 **HOW TO INSTALL:**

-After you install the Source Code.zip file, to play the game click on Game.exe and it will launch the game!<br>
+After you install the Game.zip file, to play the game click on Game.exe and it will launch the game!<br>

 If you don't have Python and want to edit the game or look at the code then follow what is mentioned below!<br>